INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 In the open project click `Open Block Design`.
 Here you can add existing IP blocks, rearrange connections and customize blocks by double-clicking them.
 Most likely, you want to modify the [Verilog source files](/firmware-source/Vivado/source).
 You can open them from the `Sources` tab or with an external text editor.
 Vivado will recognize when a source has changed.
 If you want to add new files you have to add them in the `Sources` tab, otherwise Vivado will not find them.
 To regenerate the design click on `Generate Bitstream`.
 Check that the timing (WNS and others) are not red and that in the `Messages` tab there are no Critical Warnings or Errors.
 Normal Warnings can be often ignored but one still has to check them since they can be an indicator of problems.
 When you are finished click `File` - `Export` - `Export Hardware` to export the .xsa file as described in the section before.

-If you want to generate the firmware for another buffer board, you have to enable the corresponding .xdc file in the `Sources` tab, constraints section and change differential/single pin clock:
+If you want to generate the firmware for another buffer board, you have to enable the corresponding .xdc file in the `Sources` tab, constraints section, and change differential vs. single-ended clock:

 1. The project contains the constraints files (port layout and timing) for all three buffer board versions.
 You will find two of the files gray, i.e. disabled.
 Right-click the file for the board you want to enable and select `Enable File` and ensure to `Disable File` the previously enabled file.

 2. Buffer board version v1.4 uses a differential input clock while the older version v1.2 and v1.3 use a single-ended clock input.
 Therefore, to switch from or to board version v1.4 you need to setup or remove the differential clock input.
-In the Clock Wizard "clk_wiz_0" double-click on the IP block and select "Clocking Options" and on the right bottom (you might need to scroll horizontally) you can choose between "Differential clock capable pin" (v1.4) and "Single ended clock capable pin" (v1.2 and v1.3).
-After you have changed this check that "Input Frequency (MHz)" is still set to 10.0, i.e. 10MHz and click "OK".
+In the Block Design find the Clock Wizard "clk_wiz_0" and double-click on it and select "Clocking Options" and on the right bottom (you might need to scroll horizontally) you can choose between "Differential clock capable pin" (v1.4) and "Single ended clock capable pin" (v1.2 and v1.3).
+After you have changed this, check that "Input Frequency (MHz)" is still set to 10.0, i.e. 10MHz and click "OK".

-* For board version v1.2 or v1.3 select `clk_in_1` and right-click and select `Make External` and delete the two ports `clk_in1_n_0` and `clk_in1_p_0`.
+* For the new board version v1.2 or v1.3 select `clk_in_1` and right-click and select `Make External` and delete the two ports `clk_in1_n_0` and `clk_in1_p_0`.

-* For board version v1.4 click the "+" symbol near the `CLK_IN1_D` port (vertical two lines `||`) and select one of the two pins and "Make External".
-The same for the other pin.
+* For the new board version v1.4 click the `+` symbol near the `CLK_IN1_D` port (vertical two lines `||`) and select one of the two pins and `Make External`.
+Do the same for the other pin.
 Delete the remaining `clk_in1_0` port from the previous design.

 3. Now you can regenerate the .xsa file as described above.
 If it gives an error look in the `Messages` tab what is the reason.
 Most likely the name of one of the ports is wrong.
 Open the selected constraint .xdc file and search for `clk_in` and give the ports on the Block Diagram the exact same name as in the .xdc (or vice versa).
 The port name can be changed by double-clicking on the port or changing the `Name` entry in `External Port Properties`.